Baynuts/graphics/README.md

 ## Description

-Creation of an eccomerce website which can sell and market products and services for a graphic designer.
+Creation of an ecommerce website which can sell and market products and services for a graphic designer.
 Contains database which holds user profiles, orders, products and portfolio examples.

 ## UX